Dcode99/rPublisher/README.md

   MongoDB: A graph database will be used to store precomputed distances from zip codes to treatment facilities.
   Given a patient zip code, map to the nearest hospitals with open beds.
 A node is created for each zip code containing at least one hospital.
-  Node values: hospital_ids, zip_code
+  Node values: distance, zip_to, zip_from

-  Relationship properties: distance
   A query to this database would include the current zipcode and return the list of hopsital_ids in order of least to greatest distance.

   atlas: reallysecurepwd